sebastianrothbucher/SpreadsheetInSync/README.md

 ### OpenOffice.org Calc (OOo)
 First of all, you need a [CouchDB](http://couchdb.apache.org) installation on your machine, your network or the Internet.
 You can use [Cloudant](http://cloudant.com) but be sure you understand their mechanics of charging - there's limits to what you get for free that also might change.
 Create a new and empty database in either case to hold your data.

-Then, download ''SpreadsheetInSync.oxt'' from [Releases](https://github.com/sebastianrothbucher/SpreadsheetInSync/releases) and double-click to install into the Extension Manager.
+Then, download 'SpreadsheetInSync.oxt' from [Releases](https://github.com/sebastianrothbucher/SpreadsheetInSync/releases) and double-click to install into the Extension Manager.
 For every spreadsheet file you create or open after that, you have a 'SpreadsheetInSync' menu below Tools > Add-ons (or Extras > Add-ons for e.g. the German localization).

 Then, choose SpreadsheetInSync > Start.
 As it's the first time, it will prompt for the database details.
 Give server name (for Cloudant: 'yourname'.cloudant.com), port (standard for HTTP w/out SSL is 80, standard for HTTPS w/ SSL - the recommended way - is 443) and the name of the database you just created.